 The College chaplains lead on-campus worship services in their faiths.
 There is also a diverse array of religious activities, services and organizations coordinated by students.
 These vary from year to year, depending on the student interest.

-Weekly services and activities in 2010-11 included Quaker worship meetings, a Muslim Student Association, Hillel, Buddhist meditation sessions, Protestant worship, Unitarian Universalist campus ministry, a Baha’i group, meditation, Shabbat dinners and Roman Catholic masses.
+Weekly services and activities may include Quaker worship meetings, a Muslim Student Association, Hillel, Buddhist meditation sessions, Protestant worship, Unitarian Universalist campus ministry, a Baha’i group, meditation, Shabbat dinners and Roman Catholic masses.
 Service schedules are posted on the College calendar at http://calendar.conncoll.edu/.

 Visit http://orsl.conncoll.edu/ for a list of places to worship off campus in the New London area.